 Care for children

-If the leave is due to employee’s own illness, the doctor should also certify that the employee would be unable to perform his job.
-If the leave for the care of a family member, then the doctor should certify the nature of the illness and also the fact that such member requires the help of a family member.
+If the leave is due to employee’s own illness, the doctor should also certify that the employee would be unable to perform his or her job.
+If the leave is for the care of a family member, then the doctor should certify the nature of the illness and also the fact that such member requires the help of the employee.

-FEHA v.
-FMLA
+Differences Between FEHA and FMLA